 - Public Diplomacy

-The Republic of Korea is the world’s 8th largest energy consumer as well as an energy-poor country that relies heavily on overseas imports for almost 94% of its energy and natural resources consumption.
-In 2017, Korea spent 109.5 billion USD on importing energy and resources equivalent to nearly 22.9% of its total amount of imports.
-With such high dependency on energy imports (Monthly book of Energy Statistics 2018/11), Korea is extremely vulnerable to changes in the global energy market including a rise in prices and a supply-demand imbalance.
-Furthermore, Korea is highly dependent on specific regions in importing energy and resources including oil and natural gas, which adds to its vulnerability in its energy security.
-In the case of oil, Korea imports approximately 81.7% of its oil consumption solely from the Middle East.
+The Republic of Korea, the world’s 8th largest energy consumer, is an energy-poor country that relies heavily on energy imports from overseas.
+The country imports almost 93.5% of its energy and natural resources consumption.
+In 2018, Korea spent USD 1,459 billion on importing energy and resources equivalent to nearly 27.3% of its total amount of imports.
+With such high dependency on energy imports, Korea is vulnerable to changes in the global energy market, including a rise in prices and a supply-demand imbalance.
+Furthermore, Korea is highly dependent on specific regions for its imports of energy and resources, including oil and natural gas, which adds to its vulnerability in its energy security.
+In the case of oil, Korea imports approximately 73.5% of its oil consumption solely from the Middle East.

-To secure a stable supply of energy and thereby contribute to sustainable economic growth and enhanced national security, the Korean government has been strengthening international cooperation on energy in multiple routes and responding proactively to the changes in the global energy security environment, such as global energy transition.
+To secure a stable supply of energy and thereby promote sustainable economic growth and enhance national security, the Korean government has been strengthening international cooperation on energy and responding proactively to changes in the global energy security environment, such as global energy transition.

-Moreover, MOFA has been actively engaging in discussions on energy at various multilateral forums such as the G20 and APEC, and energy-related international organizations such as the International Energy Agency(IEA) and the International Renewable Energy Agency(IRENA).
+Moreover, MOFA has been actively engaging in discussions on energy issues at various multilateral forums, such as G20, APEC, IEA and IRENA.
 Korea has also been endeavoring to host a wide range of energy-related international events to strengthen global cooperation on energy.

-Based on the heightened international recognition of Korea‘s nuclear power plants, MOFA has been continuously exerting diplomatic efforts to further expand its nuclear power plant exports in major countries.
+In addition, based on the heightened international recognition of Korea‘s nuclear power plants, MOFA has been making diplomatic efforts to further expand its nuclear power plant exports in major countries.

-MOFA will indeed continue to exert its sincerest diplomatic efforts to enhance energy cooperation for Korea’s national energy security.
+MOFA will continue its diplomatic efforts to enhance energy cooperation for Korea’s national energy security.